 The concept and rationale used to estimate take and develop the monthly "take factor" are illustrated in Figure 5-8 and Table 5-9.
-The end of the DOR was selected as a discrete worst-case drought scenario to estimate the total take and then to derive the monthly take factor.
+The 37 month period at the end of the DOR was selected as a discrete worst-case drought scenario to estimate the total take and then to derive the monthly take factor.
+This roughly 3-year period, deep in the DOR, provides a long-term, consistent basis for differentiating take from other adverse effects during the key periods of severe droughts, while incorporating month-to-month temporal variations.
+No distinction is required or was made between near-field and far-field population cohorts in the take assessment.
 Full implementation of the HCP measures is assumed, but without the benefits of the mitigation measures (DO augmentation) or the COA's planned HCP activities (re-aeration).
 Best professional judgment was used to define the circumstances that relate to estimated take associated with this drought scenario, as outlined below:

 Circumstance A: As combined springflows decrease to about 40 cfs (1.13 m3/s), Upper Barton Spring ceases flowing.
-Withdrawals hasten the cessation of flow and loss of habitat; therefore 100% of the stipulated population of 18 Barton Springs salamanders is taken owing to the Covered Activities.
+Withdrawals hasten the cessation of flow and loss of habitat; therefore 100% of the stipulated population of 158 Barton Springs salamanders is taken owing to the Covered Activities.
 The take could be considered mostly sub-lethal, primarily annoying and harassing, rather than harming the species.
 For purposes of take estimates in this HCP, no Austin blind salamanders are considered to have habitat uniquely associated with Upper Barton Spring; only one ABS individual has ever been observed at this outlet.

-Circumstance B: Springflow equal to or below 30 cfs (DO concentration ≤ 5.0 mg/L) and above 20 cfs (DO concentration > 4.5 mg/L) may result in a behavioral response from the Covered Species.
-Withdrawals hasten springflow decrease; therefore, 100% of the stipulated population of the Barton Springs salamander (821) and Austin blind salamander (1,000) are taken owing to the Covered Activities during the two months within Circumstance B for the reference drought period.
+Circumstance B: Springflow equal to or below 30 cfs (DO concentration ≤ 5.0 mg/L) and above 20 cfs (DO concentration > 4.5 mg/L) may result in a behavioral response from the Covered Species within the Aquifer and its outlets.
+Withdrawals hasten springflow decrease; therefore, 100% of the stipulated population of the Barton Springs salamander (4988821) and Austin blind salamander (1,0500) are taken owing to the Covered Activities during the two months within Circumstance B for the reference drought period.
 The take could be considered mostly sub-lethal, primarily harassing, rather than harming the species.

-Circumstance C: Springflow decreases to 20 cfs or below (DO concentration ≤ 4.5 mg/L), which may result in a physiological response from the species.
+Circumstance C: Springflow decreases to 20 cfs or below (DO concentration ≤ 4.5 mg/L), which may result in a physiological response from the species within the Aquifer and its outlets.
 This part of the drought is where the more adverse effects on the entire stipulated population are likely to occur due to the duration, low springflow, and DO concentration.
 Covered Activities contribute to but are not solely responsible for low springflow and DO concentration that result in physiological responses that annoy, harass, and ultimately harm the Covered Species.
 To apportion the take attributable to the Covered Activities, the ratio of permitted pumpage under the HCP conservation program to the total discharge for the 35-month period was used.
 Permitted HCP pumpage for the 35-month period during Circumstance C was 4.8 cfs (0.14 m3/s); total discharge for the 35-month period was 16.7 cfs (0.47 m3/s).
 Accordingly, about 29% of the stipulated population for each species is taken owing to the Covered Activities.
 Average DO concentration for Main Springs during this 35 month period (spreadsheet model which includes HCP measures) is about 3.7 mg/L.